Presage-Security/SmartSpectra-iOS-App/README.md

 ## Known Bugs
-- HRV is not returning
+- HRV is not returning.
-- First measurement might have lower accuracy for metrics due to a camera settings issue.
-Subsequent measurements camera performs correctly.